A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Differential Operators on Theta Functions

-We recall that the operator $\Delta_{SO_{b_{+},b_{-}}^{+},\lambda}$ is characterized (up to multiplicative and additive constants) by the fact that it is a second order differential operator which commutes with the action of $SO_{b_{+},b_{-}}^{+}$ on the variable $\lambda$.
-Equation \eqref{modOVP} (for $F_{r,s,t}$) indicates that the operator on $Z$ corresponding to $\Delta_{SO_{b_{+},b_{-}}^{+},\lambda}$ must be an operator (of order 2) which commutes with the action of the \emph{slash operators} $[\sigma]_{s-r,s-t}$ on the $Z$ variable, which are defined (as usual) by As with the standard theory of Laplacians and Casimir operators in simple Lie groups, there should be only one such second order differential operator, up to multiplicative and additive constants.
+For $\sigma \in O^{+}(V)$, let $[\sigma]_{s-r,s-t}$ denote the \emph{slash operator} of weight $(k,l)$: Equation \eqref{modOVP} relates the usual action of $O^{+}(V)$ on the $\lambda$ variable in $P_{r,s,t}$ or $F_{r,s,t}$ to its action on $Z$ via the slash operators of weight $(s-r,s-t)$.
+As the operator $\Delta_{SO_{b_{+},b_{-}}^{+},\lambda}$ has order 2 and it commutes with the action of $SO_{b_{+},b_{-}}^{+}$ on $\lambda$, its action must be related to an operator (of order 2) in the $Z$ variable which commutes with the action of these slash operators.
+The standard theory of Laplacians and Casimir operators in simple Lie groups shows that there should be only one such second order differential operator (up to multiplicative and additive constants).
 Let $\Delta^{G}$ be the operator which in an orthonormal basis for $K_{\mathbb{R}}$ takes the form